Valentin331/Kamiq/README.md

 ## 4. Plans for the future

-I have just began working on this project, so here are some short rough todos I plan to tacle in the future:
+I have just began working on this project, so here are some short rough todos I plan to tackle in the future:

 ### 4.1.
 High priority
 1. Publish to NPM